Denise Richards Says She Wouldn’t Care If Ex Charlie Sheen Brought A Prostitute To Her Wedding

 Denise Richards has such a good relationship with her ex-husband Charlie Sheen that she invited him to her wedding last September.
-The 48-year-old Real Housewives of Beverly Hills star, whose whirlwind Malibu wedding to Aaron Phypers was detailed on the most recent episode of the Bravo reality show, even said she didn’t care who her ex-husband would bring as his plus one to the ceremony.
+The 48-year-old Real Housewives of Beverly Hills star, whose whirlwind Malibu wedding to Aaron Phypers was detailed on the most recent episode of the Bravo reality show, even said she didn’t care who her ex-husband would bring as his plus-one to the ceremony.

 “Even if he did bring a prostitute as his date, I wouldn’t care.
 It’s just, it is what it is.”

-Denise Richards and Charlie Sheen were married from 2002 to 2006 and their tumultuous marriage played out in the tabloids.
+Richards and Sheen were married from 2002 to 2006 and their tumultuous marriage played out in the tabloids.
 The once-embattled exes have remained on good terms for the sake of their daughters, Sam, 14, and Lola, 13.
 (Richards is also mom to adopted daughter Eloise, 7.)

-Richards, best known for the racy 1998 film Wild Things, told her Real Housewives of Beverly Hills co-stars that Charlie Sheen will always be a part of her life because they are still family, despite their legal battles.
+Richards, best known for the racy 1998 film Wild Things, told her Real Housewives of Beverly Hills co-stars that Sheen will always be a part of her life because they are still family, despite their legal battles.

 “No matter what’s gone down with Charlie and I, I invite Charlie to anything having to do with the kids and I,” Richards said, per Page Six.